vanillasoap/kicad-mcp/README.md

 - **Project Management**: List, examine, and open KiCad projects
 - **PCB Design Analysis**: Get insights about your PCB designs and schematics
+- **Netlist Extraction**: Extract and analyze component connections from schematics
 - **BOM Management**: Analyze and export Bills of Materials
 - **Design Rule Checking**: Run DRC checks and track your progress over time
 - **PCB Visualization**: Generate visual representations of your PCB layouts